EchoMAV/docs/docs/echopilot_ai.md

 The hardware is configured into a two board stack.
 The upper board is the EchoPilot AI board, and it contains the flight management unit, peripherals, sensors and Nvidia Jetson interface.
 The lower board is the Carrier Board, and it handles power regulation and connectors.
 Two high-density FX23L-80S-0.5SV 80-pin board-to-board connectors are used between the two boards.
 There is 10mm between boards.

-This design philosophy achieves multiple goals:
+This design philosophy achieves multiple goals :

 1. For integrated vehicle solutions, it is often desired to design a custom carrier board to add additional components, minimize cables/wiring and integrate power distribution.
 The EchoPilot AI's design allows you to optionally design a custom carrier board (using the provided Carrier Board as a [reference design](https://github.com/EchoMAV/echopilot_ai_carrier)).
 2. A stacked solution minimizes X-Y size in exchange for moving into the Z axis, which is an acceptable compromise for most uncrewed vehicles.